-Overall, both authors take meandering approach to their articles, but Sawyer seems less driven to prove a point.
-His article seems less persuasive evidence-wise (Reynolds’ quotes were strong) but actually more inspiring than Reynolds’.
+Overall, both authors take meandering approaches to their articles, but Sawyer seems less driven to prove a point.
+While his article seems less persuasive evidence-wise (Reynolds’ quotes were stronger), it is actually more inspiring than Reynolds’.
 Reynolds focuses so intently on space travel that anyone whose passion does not hinge upon it will turn away before they understand that Reynolds just wants more inspiring sci-fi.
 This works against him.
-That said, the articles both end with effect calls to action, but Reynolds appeals to writers while Sawyer appeals to the readers.
-This difference is neither good nor bad—just different.
+That said, the articles both end with effective calls to action, though Reynolds appeals to writers, while Sawyer appeals to the readers.
 Sawyer carries strong ethos in the sci-fi field because he is an author in the genre.
 On the other hand, what Reynolds lacks in science fiction authority (he is a law professor), he makes up for with quotes of those who agree with him and do possess such credibility.
-In this way, both authors bring comparable weights to the conversation.
-Neither author peppers their article with hyperlinks, but this is not surprising for two reasons: one, there are not that many arguments about the purpose of science fiction to be referenced, and two, aside from quotes, the purpose of science fiction as an argument is relatively abstract and less fact-based, requiring fewer citations.
 The overall tones of each article are hard to decipher.
 Sawyer seems matter-of-fact, as if he wants to explain to sci-fi readers why they should keep on (or start) reading.
 Reynolds oscillates between a sense of disappointment and a sense of hopefulness.
 Sawyer’s tone is more consistent, and while it is less emotional, Sawyer allows himself to be taken more seriously this way.
 On the whole, Reynolds’, while maybe a little but whiney, poses a strong argument.
 But Sawyer, whose topic is also more inclusive for different audiences, seems to more effectively convey a point in sharp focus.

+Laura:

+I really like that you didn’t pick an obvious global conflict with two obvious takes, but chose something more nuanced for your topic.
+It would have been easy to pick a hot button issue with pro/con points of view, but you didn’t, and I appreciate that a great deal.
+I also like the way you understood the nuanced differences of each piece.
+There are LOTS of sharp observations in here about the two articles you discuss.

+That being said: the organization of those observations leaves a lot to be desired.
+It felt a bit too stream of consciousness, like you sat down and just wrote whatever came to mind about each article.
+To that end, the paragraphs had no real clear sense of cohesion and I got lost in the myriad points you brought up in each.
+It would have been much more effective if you had outlined your essay according to the points of commonality between the two pieces that you so wonderfully point out in your final paragraph.
+That is: a paragraph about how the authors establish credibility, then another about their audiences, and then finally, one about their tone.
+If you were to rewrite this, I would say that it would be best to reorganize that way.

+Thanks!